Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- So far this season, 32.8% of the 540 passes thrown by his team have gone Kupp's way.

-- Kupp has seen the ball thrown his way 34 times in the red zone this season, 33.0% of his team's 103 red zone pass attempts.
+- Kupp (34 red zone targets) has been the recipient of 33.0% of his team's 103 red zone pass attempts.

-- The Rams, who rank sixth in the NFL in points scored, have attempted a pass 59.1% of the time while running the football 40.9% of the time.
+- The Rams, who rank sixth in the NFL in points scored, have dropped back to pass 59.1% of the time while running the ball 40.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the Ravens.